South Asia’s Largest Film Market

 Over the course of five days, Film Bazaar becomes the converging point for film buyers and sellers from all over the world.
 The focus is on discovering, supporting and showcasing South Asian content and talent in filmmaking, production and distribution.
 The Bazaar also facilitates the sales of world cinema in the South Asian region.

-Film Bazaar is held every year at the Marriott Resort, Goa, India, between 20th and 24th November 2016.
+Film Bazaar is held every year at the Marriott Resort, Goa, India, between 20th and 24th November.
+In light of the ongoing COVID-19 pandemic NFDC Film Bazaar 2021 will be held online.

 Incorporated in the year 1975, National Film Development Corporation Limited (NFDC) was formed by the Ministry of Information and Broadcasting, Government of India, with the primary objective of promoting the Good Cinema Movement.